 Step three: Start the siphon process

-With one end of the hose submerged and the other outside, the siphon process will start independently.
+The siphon process will start independently with one end of the hose submerged and the other outside.
 There is no need to use your mouth.
 Before leaving the pool to drain, check and ensure the pool water is draining.

 Step four: Check on the progress